cavilesr/aviles-latam-challenge/README.md

 2. Define SLIs for the system services and an SLO for each of the SLIs.
 Justify why you chose those SLIs/SLOs and why you discarded other metrics to use within the definition of SLIs.
 ```
+#### Rules & Thresholds
+For the proposed metrics discussed on part 4, I would add the following rules:
+1. **Request Latency**:
+    - This affects directly the user experience, so by setting a threshold, lets say 500 ms, for the maximum acceptable response time for API requests, we could proactively identify performance degradation that may affect users.
+We could set an alert if the average response time exceeds the threshold for 5 minutes and trigger an alert to the corresponding team, and this will lead to a prompt investigation allowing the team to come up with a resolution and mantain an optimal system performance.

+2. **Error Rate**:
+    - This indicates the stability and reliability of the system, so by setting a threshold, this could be a maximum error rate of 5%, we could monitor the occurrence of errors and take proper actions when the error rate exceeds the acceptable limit.
+We could set an alert if the error rate exceed the threshold for 5 minutes, ensuring that the corresponding team can address potential issues.

+3. **Throughput**:
+    - This reflects the system's capacity to handle incoming requests, so by setting a threshold, in this case 1000 requests, for the maximum acceptable number of requests per second, we could monitor the system's ability to handle the expected load.
+We could set an alert if the throughput exceeds the threshold for 5 minutes, ensuring that the corresponding team can identify situations where the system may be reaching its capacity limits.

+#### SLIs & SLOs
+1. **SLI: Availability**
+    - SLO: Ensure that the API hast at least 99.9% availability over a monthly period.
+    - This is a critical aspecto of the system and by setting this SLO, we aim to ensure that the API is highly available, minimizing downtime and maximizing user access to the system.

+2. **SLI: Error Rate**
+    - SLO: Mantain an error rate below 1% of requests over a monthly period.
+    - This is an important stability indicator, so by setting this SLO, we aim to ensure a reliable and robust user experience.

+3. **SLI: Response Time**
+    - SLO: Mantain an average response time below 300 ms over a monthly period.
+    - This impact directly to user satisfaction, so by setting this SLO, we aim to ensure that the system responds quickly, providing a smooth and responsive user experience.

+Other metrics, such as CPU/RAM/DISK USAGE, were not included as SLIs because they are more infrastructure-focused and may not directly reflect the end-user experience.
+However, they can still be monitored and used for troubleshooting and capacity planning purposes.
+These metrics can provide insights into resource utilization and help identify bottlenecks or performance issues at the infrastructure level.